Two English Girls: Production

+Filming began on 28 April 1971 in Diélette.
+The portion shot on the Cotentin Peninsula concluded on 27 May 1971, in the village of La Roche, on the hillside above Auderville.
+A few continuity shots were filmed indoors rather than at the small harbor of Goury as a result of rainy weather.
+Filming continued in the Paris Region, as well as in the Vivarais (Ardèche) and the Jura.

 Reception

 On Rotten Tomatoes the film has an approval rating of 87% based on reviews from 15 critics.

 Albert Johnson wrote about the film for its local premiere at the San Francisco Film Festival in 1972: "The film is a gorgeously colorful, poignant romance, as delicately ornate and rare as an enamel brooch by Lalique.
 Truffaut is a genius at this sort of haunting love story, and Two English Girls is cinema-perfection."

 The film was a box office flop in France, Truffaut's first unsuccessful film domestically since The Soft Skin.

 Disappointed with its reception in France, Truffaut decided to restore over 20 minutes of footage to the film, a project he completed just before he died in 1984.
 This version was released after his death in 1985.
 Critics such as Tom Wiener believe it improved the film.